 5.1 INTRODUCTION

-The following section outlines the mandatory development requirements and best practice principles for all industrial development within Precinct B - General Industry (Figure 3).
+The following section outlines the mandatory development requirements and best practice principles for all industrial development within Precinct A - Light Industry (Figure 3).
+The Light Industry Area is highlighted in figure below and includes the Dampier Highway Sub-Precinct.